Flunstellas are flocks, clusters and constellations, of ideas, emotions and memories, that appear in social spaces.

-They have been reported to move around social spaces, interacting with people, each other and their environment, seemingly with a life of their own.
-Some behave under our control, with others seemingly acting for themselves.
-No one knows exactly what they are or what causes them.
+They have been reported to appear in social spaces, interacting with people, each other and their environment, seemingly with a life of their own.
+Some of these thoughts have been seen behaving under the control of people, with others seemingly acting for themselves.
+After much investigation, exactly what they are or what causes them is still uncertain.

 Following interviews with a series of reliable witnesses, we have compiled the following facts.